Opel 1,3 Liter

-The Opel 1,3 Liter (typ 1397) is a small car manufactured by Opel.
+The Opel 1,3 Liter (typ 1397) is a small car manufactured by Opel from 1934 to 1935.
 Production commenced in January 1934, although a few (officially 2) pre-production cars had been built during the final part of 1933.

-More than two thirds of the 1,3 Liters produced were made in the single year of 1934, but the car continued to be manufactured until October 1935 by which time its successor, the innovative unitary bodied Opel Olympia, had already been in production for some six months.
+More than two-thirds of the 1,3 Liters produced were made in the single year of 1934, but the car continued to be manufactured until October 1935, by which time its successor, the innovative unitary bodied Opel Olympia, had already been in production for some six months.
 During its brief production run, the Opel 1,3 Liter was a big seller, with 19,840 of the cars produced in 1934 alone, representing the equivalent of 15 percent of the overall German auto-market – although even the 1934 volume never toppled Opel’s own 1,2 Liter from its top spot in the market place.

 Origins

-The 1,3 Liter can be seen both as a potential successor and as complementary to the popular Opel 1,2 Liter, though production of both cars was formally ended in the Autumn of 1935.
+The 1,3 Liter can be seen both as a potential successor and as complementary to the popular Opel 1,2 Liter, though production of both cars was formally ended in the autumn of 1935.
 The 1,3 Liter, developed by General Motors in North America, was like its predecessor engineered with ease of manufacture in mind.
 The car was designed around a new "torsion resistant" box frame chassis and featured a fashionably streamlined body.
 This incorporated an unusually large (by the standards of the time) boot at the back, which could be accessed via a lid from outside the car.

-The brakes were now hydraulically controlled, in place of the cable based system that had stopped the 1,2 Liter, and which continued after 1935 to be fitted on the upgraded version of the smaller model, the Opel P4.
+The brakes were now hydraulically controlled, in place of the cable-based system that had stopped the 1,2 Liter, and which continued after 1935 to be fitted on the upgraded version of the smaller model, the Opel P4.